 Finally, these design choices degrade the overall audio quality of the hearing aids.
 Many inexpensive consumer earphones feature far wider bandwidth and lower distortion than even the most expensive hearing aids.
 In other words, traditional hearing aids do not meet the high fidelity expectations of many users with milder hearing losses who, in addition to understanding speech, seek improved music enjoyment.

-As a result of the technological limitations, hearing aids have being designed to be acceptable and useful to a very limited market segment of users in need of hearing support (less than 17% of the 466 million people worldwide who could benefit from hearing aids use them, according to the WHO).
+As a result of the technological limitations, hearing aids have been designed to be acceptable and useful to a very limited market segment of users in need of hearing support (less than 17% of the 466 million people worldwide who could benefit from hearing aids use them, according to the WHO).

 “Exceptional sound quality may turn out to be THE most important factor in persuading young people with milder hearing losses to purchase a hearing aid.”